moosemeat817/MindfulNeighborhood/README.md

 This mod adds a security hut, fishing hut, storage shed and hunter's blind to the Mindful Cabin Area.
 Moves the cabin from Justy's hovel to the Mindful Cabin area.
 Replaces the potbelly stove with a fireplace.

-NOTE: Justy's Hovel cabin is moved - a burned trailer is left in it's place for continuity.
+NOTE: Separate setting to move Justy's Hovel cabin (a burned trailer is left in it's place for continuity).